How Is Lithium Mined And Processed

 As awareness of the environmental and social impacts of mining grows, there is increasing pressure on lithium producers to adopt more sustainable practices.
 This includes minimizing water usage, reducing greenhouse gas emissions, and protecting biodiversity.

 Some companies are exploring innovative approaches to reduce the environmental footprint of lithium mining.
-For example, some are using renewable energy to power their operations, while others are investing in water recycling technologies.
+To give you an idea, some are using renewable energy to power their operations, while others are investing in water recycling technologies.
 There is also growing interest in developing more environmentally friendly extraction methods, such as using bio-leaching instead of harsh chemicals.

 Recycling of Lithium-Ion Batteries